Better Aggregation in Test-Time Augmentation: Why weight augmentations differently?

 \subsection{Overall results}

-Figure \ref{tta_effect} plots the percentages of corruptions and corrections introduced by the standard and expanded TTA policies.
+Figure \ref{tta_effect} plots the percentages of corruptions and corrections introduced by the standard and expanded TTA policies on ImageNet and Flowers-102.
 The net effect of TTA is nearly always positive.
 However, the number of incorrect predictions introduced by the method represents a significant percentage of the changes introduced.
 In the context of ImageNet and ResNet-18, a little over one third of the labels changed by the standard TTA policy are incorrect.

-The magnitude of changes TTA introduces for Flowers-102 is much lower than for ImageNet.
-This is to be expected since Flowers-102 exhibits a more consistent type of scene.
-Futhermore, the flowers are typically centered and taken from the same perspective while ImageNet objects are not.

 Figure \ref{tta_effect} demonstrates that while one can expect a consistent improvement in accuracy from TTA, the magnitude of this improvement varies.
-We explore the dependence of this improvement on model accuracy, dataset size, and augmentations in the following sections.
+We take a closer look at these results in the next sections to understand why TTA changes predictions to be correct to incorrect.